chibiboba/JS-120/JS 129/JS 129 study guide.md

       firstName: 'Rick ',
       lastName: 'Sanchez',
       fullName() {
-        return this.firstName + this.lastName; // inside a method, so context is person which is what the method is in },
+        return this.firstName + this.lastName; // how is fullName invoked
+      },
     };

-    console.log(person.fullName); // Rick Sanchez
+    console.log(person.fullName()); // invoked as a method
     ```

 ##### Execution Context Rules